How to design for powerful connection and learning at large meetings

 Why requiring learning objectives for great conference presentations sucks

-I have been filling out quite a few conference presentation proposals recently, and began to notice a pattern in my behavior.
-My mood changed when I had to fill out the session’s learning objectives (which are statements of what attendees will be able to do by the end of the session.)
+I have been filling out quite a few conference presentation proposals recently.
+And I’ve begun to notice a pattern in my behavior.
+My mood changed when I had to fill out the session’s learning objectives.
+(These are statements of what attendees will be able to do by the end of the session.)

 Specifically, every time I had to fill out the learning objectives for a proposal I got really, really annoyed.